 Your choice of hospital will also be important, because not all hospitals offer VBAC.

 You can find out more about VBAC by asking your doctor or midwife and going to birth classes.
 Some hospitals also have information about VBAC.
-And talking with other women who have had caesareans and are planning the births of their next babies might help too.
+And talking with other birthing mothers who have had caesareans and are planning the births of their next babies might help too.

 I wasn’t fazed about the idea of having a vaginal birth after caesarean (VBAC).
 In fact, I was so looking forward to it that I didn’t let fear enter my mind!
 The hospital was very much in favour of vaginal birth, and there was no reason why I couldn’t try to have a VBAC.

-Every woman’s experience of vaginal birth is different and individual.
+The experience of vaginal birth varies a lot among birthing mothers.
 But vaginal births – including VBACs – also have some common benefits for you and your baby.

-For example, most women who have vaginal births will:
+For example, most birthing mothers who have vaginal births will: